Hummus is a creamy spread you can make in 10 minutes by processing cooked chickpeas, tahini, lemon juice, and salt.

-Hummus on a plate with chickpeas in the middle and a hand holding a spoon
+Hummus recipe with hand holding a silver spoon

 hummus with falafel and tahini sauce